-64. It is the responsibility of the Board to ensure that the organisation is properly insured.
-Insurance policies will be negotiated by the Chief Executive Officer with a reputable insurance supplier.
+- 63. It is the responsibility of the Board to ensure that the organisation is properly insured.
+Insurance policies will be negotiated by the Finance Officer with a reputable insurance supplier.

-65. Insurance will be maintained to cover the following risks:
+- 64. Insurance will be maintained to cover the following risks:

-Employers Liability
+- (a) Employers Liability

-Public Liability Contents All Risks (where appropriate) Money Libel and Slander Motor Vehicles Fidelity Guarantee Professional Indemnity Personal Accident for Volunteers Trustee (Member) Indemnity Business Travel Business Interruption (in respect of the Board's Offices Old Police Station)
+- (b) Public Liability

+- (c) Contents

+- (d) Specific risks (where appropriate)

+- (e) Money

+- (f) Libel and Slander

+- (g) Motor Vehicles

+- (h) Fidelity Guarantee

+- (i) Professional Indemnity

+- (j) Personal Accident for Volunteers

+- (k) Trustee (Member) Indemnity

+- (I) Business Travel

+- (m) Business Interruption (in respect of the Board's Offices)

-66. The Chief Executive Officer will consult officers regularly to identify any new risks that require insurance or alteration to existing policies and report the Board's insurance arrangements and claims history to the Executive Committee annually.
+- 65. The Finance Officer will consult officers regularly to identify any new risks that require insurance or alteration to existing policies and report the Board's insurance arrangements and claims history to the Executive Committee.

-67. The Office Manager will make appropriate arrangements to ensure that claims can be made promptly and that records are maintained of claims against each policy.
+- 66. Any claims should be made promptly and records should be maintained of claims against each policy.